ionic-enterprise/tutorials/docs/native-solutions/auth-connect/vue/popup-vs-current.md

 ### `current`

 With `current`, the authentication provider is opened in the current window, replacing your application.
-Your application will then be called with token information on the URL upon successful login.
+Your application will then be restarted with token information on the URL upon successful login.
 Since this is fundamentally different than the mobile implementation, it also means that special code is needed to handle it.

 If your application is distributed in a web context, it is worth considering using `current` for an improved